sdiehl/write-you-a-haskell/002_parsers.md

 ~~~~

 Structurally a parser is a function which takes an input stream of characters
-and yields an parse tree by applying the parser logic over sections of the
+and yields a parse tree by applying the parser logic over sections of the
 character stream (called *lexemes*) to build up a composite data structure for
 the AST.